limtzeyng/HERizon/README.md

 Hello!
 We are a team of 5 women working on a project for Women-in-Tech Hackathon Track 1.

 This project focuses on using haptics for ease of communication for people with disabilities.
+HERizon LinkBand is a wearable-assisted mobile system designed to help users discreetly receive and respond to important cues in real-world environments.
+The system combines an Android app with a Flask backend to deliver reliable event-based communication, supporting accessibility, safety, and inclusive interaction.
 We hope that this brings more convenience to them.

 Devices:
 1. 1 working Laptop